How does plasma help my tattoo heal?

 The difference between plasma and pus

-Plasma, a yellowish-clear fluid, is a natural part of the healing process and aids in the regeneration of the tattooed skin.
-On the other hand, pus, which is thicker and often accompanied by increased redness, swelling, pain, and a foul odor, is a sign of infection.
-If you notice only clear fluid discharge, it is likely plasma, not pus.
+Plasma is a yellowish-clear fluid that is a natural part of your body’s healing process and helps regenerate your tattooed skin.
+Pus, on the other hand, is thicker and has increased redness around the tattoo, swelling, pain, and a foul odor.
+These are a sign of infection.

 Quick tips to help your tattoo heal

-3. Cover the tattoo bandage with a clean t-shirt or hand towel.
+- Cover the tattoo bandage with a clean t-shirt or hand towel.

-4. Apply an ice pack (wrapped in a cloth) to soothe the area.
+- Apply an ice pack (wrapped in a cloth) to soothe the area.
 Avoid placing the ice pack directly on the bandage to prevent frostbite.

-5. Steer clear of swimming and direct sunlight: UV light hinders wound healing and can cause ink fading.
+- Steer clear of swimming and direct sunlight: UV light hinders wound healing and can cause ink fading.
 Cover your tattoo with a bandage or SPF clothing if you must be in the sun, and seek shade whenever possible.
-Remember to apply a broad-spectrum, water-resistant sunscreen with an SPF of 30 or higher 15 minutes before going outside and reapply every two hours
+Remember to apply a broad-spectrum, water-resistant sunscreen with an SPF of 30 or higher 15 minutes before going outside and reapply every two hours.

 Help your tattoo stand the test of time